 Directions

-Prepare the fruits and vegetables
+Fruits and vegetables

 - Peel and slice the yams, sweet potatoes, and plantains into big pieces.

-- Then, transfer them into bowls.
+- Transfer them into bowls.

 - Clean, rinse, and slice the mackerel into four pieces.